 To make real money in owner-operator trucking, you need to have your own authority.
-Sure, you can offer your services to a lease firm, and doing so is a great way for those with challenged credit to get their own rig.
-But obtaining an authority can help you to consistently earn $2-$3 per mile—and it’s necessary if you ever want to hire other drivers and build a multi-truck enterprise.
+Sure, you can offer your services to a leasing firm, and doing so is a great way for those with challenged credit to get their own rig.
+But obtaining an authority can help you to consistently earn higher rates —and it’s necessary if you ever want to hire other drivers and build a multi-truck enterprise.

 What Is An Authority?